giskprod-ctrl/infra/README.md

    Output is saved as `samples/test-safe.exe.triage.json`.
 Review the JSON to confirm hashes, entropy, YARA matches, and heuristics (`suspected`).

+### Static inspection depth

+`triage.sh` bakes in the heuristics normally provided by Manalyze and extends them further:

+* **Import table reconstruction + imphash** – the parser walks the PE import descriptors directly, preserves descriptor order, and emits both a structured view (`static_analysis.advanced_imports`) and the derived imphash for rapid clustering.
+* **Rich header decoding** – the DOS stub is decoded, the `Rich` signature is hashed (SHA-256), and product/build tuples are preserved to help attribute the originating toolchain.
+* **TLS callback detection** – TLS directory parsing highlights callback VAs and raises a heuristic flag because malware frequently abuses TLS callbacks to run before `main`/`DllMain`.
+* **Data-directory sanity checks** – inconsistent RVA/size entries are recorded and wired into the suspicion score to catch malformed PE headers.
+* **ssdeep / fuzzy hashes** – if the `ssdeep` binary is present, the fuzzy hash is injected into `static_analysis.hashes`.
+Install it via `apt install ssdeep` (or the equivalent package on your distribution) to unlock this signal.

+These additions make the static JSON richer than the default Manalyze output while keeping the tooling self-contained inside the triage container.

 4. **Execute full dynamic analysis**
    ```bash
    ./orchestrator.sh --sample samples/test-safe.exe